Movement, Narrative and Multiplicity in Embodied Orientation and Collaboration from Prehistory to the Present

 Article Details

-Author/s and or their institutions retain copyright ownership in the works submitted to the IDEA Journal, and provide the IDEA Journal of the Interior Design Interior Architecture Educators Association with a non–exclusive license to use the work for the purposes listed below:
+Author/s and or their institutions retain copyright ownership over works submitted to idea journal, and provide the Interior Design / Interior Architecture Educators Association with a non–exclusive license to use the work for the purposes listed below:

-- Made available/published electronically on the idea journal website
+- Make available/publish electronically on the idea journal website

-- Published as part of the idea journal online open access publication
+- Publish as part of idea journal's online open access publications

-- Stored in the electronic database, website, CD/DVD, which comprises post publication articles to be used for publishing of the Interior Design Interior Architecture Educators Association.
+- Store in electronic databases, on websites and CDs/DVDs, which comprise of post-publication articles to be used for publishing by the Interior Design / Interior Architecture Educators Association.

-Reproduction is prohibited without written permission of the publisher, the authors or their nominated university.
+Reproduction is prohibited without written permission of the publisher, the author/s or their nominated university.
 The work submitted for review should not have been published or be in the process of being reviewed by another publisher.
-Authors should ensure that any images used on the paper have copyright clearance.
+Authors should ensure that any images used in their essays have copyright clearance.